 Images by This Hidden City

-You’ve surely walked past these bright red frames beneath 14th Street/Union Square numerous times but probably haven’t given much thought to why they are there—or if you have, you likely just assumed they were another one of the city’s unfinished construction projects.
-But as it turns out, these seemingly simplistic outlines hold great significance, each and every one pointing to a very special time in New York’s transportation history.
+You’ve surely walked past these bright red frames beneath 14th Street-Union Square numerous times, but probably haven’t given much thought to why they are there—or if you have, you’ve likely just assumed they were another one of the city’s unfinished construction projects.
+But as it turns out, these seemingly simplistic outlines hold great significance, each piece pointing to a very special time in New York’s transportation history.

 The frames are part of an art project implemented in 1998 called “Framing Union Square.”
 Artist Mary Miss (with the help of architect Lee Harris Pomeroy) was commissioned to create an installation that would pay tribute to the old Union Square hub of 1904, one of the city’s original 28 subway stations.